chris-j-akers/i8080-javascript/README.md

 * `Run Clocked at Speed` slows down the emulator to a number of instructions per second.
 This is really just so you can observe the fields being updated as the test runs.

-* `Run Un-clocked` executes the whole program as quickly as possible.
+* `Run Unclocked` executes the whole program as quickly as possible.

 * `Step Single Instruction` allows you to step through the program instruction-by-instruction.

 * `Run to Breakpoint` will execute the program up to the memory address entered in the text-box.

 The expected result is for the phrase `  CPU IS OPERATIONAL` to pop out of the console.
 If there are any issues, the phrase `  CPU HAS FAILED!` will pop out instead.
 This text output actually used some old CP/M kernel routines that had to be trapped and emulated.
-See source for details.
+See `ExecuteNextInstruction()` in [`cpudiag-computer.js](src/cpu-test-program/cpudiag-computer.js) for details.

 *NOTE: Time invested in unit testing pays off!
 When I first ran this program, I expected to be mired in 8080 assembler debugging because I anticipated plenty of failures.
 In fact, the only issue I encountered was with the `DAA` instruction, an instruction that I hadn’t fully implemented, yet, and hadn’t written any unit tests for.
 A lot of 8080 emulators actually skip this instruction because it wasn’t used very much, at least in games.
 I was in two-minds on whether to implement it myself or skip it.
 In the end, it is fully implemented and passes all tests in `CPU Diag`.*